 What many people do not realize is that the cheap coffee, tea, and chocolate we buy in the store (in addition to many other products) often comes at the expense of a decent livelihood for poverty-stricken farmers around the world.
 These farmers are frequently forced by large multinational corporations to sell their products at exorbitantly low prices and barely receive enough income to meet their basic needs.
 Fair Trade products seek to correct this inequity by guaranteeing a decent minimum wage to farmers.
 In addition, Fair Trade products are generally grown using more sustainable farming techniques, minimizing their environmental impact.
 What may cost a few cents more to you and I will result in a great difference in the life of many farmers all over the developing world.

-Regardless of one’s perspective on anthropogenic (human caused) global warming, the evidence of a changing climate is all too clear—the earth is warming, precipitation patterns are changing, sea levels are rising, and numerous species are going extinct.
+The evidence of a changing climate is all too clear—the earth is warming, precipitation patterns are changing, sea levels are rising, and numerous species are going extinct.
 In an effort to make sense of these challenges, many people erroneously view global warming as a political issue, as if policy could help us interpret such changes.
-In fact, the examination of human influence on the global climate system is entirely a scientific issue with moral implications.
+In fact, the examination of human influence on the global climate system is a scientific issue with important moral implications.